mapp-john/fmc-api/README.md

 USER INPUT NEEDED:
 1. Select Access Policy
 2. Apply IPS and File Policy to ALL rules [y/N]
-    * Selecting NO will apply changes only to rules which currently have IPS/File policy applied
+    * Selecting `NO` will apply changes only to rules which currently have IPS/File policy applied
 3. Select Intrusion Policy and Variable Set
-    * Selecting 'None' will NOT remove currently applied policy
+    * Selecting `None` will NOT remove currently applied policy
 4. Select File Policy
-    * Selecting 'None' will NOT remove currently applied policy
+    * Selecting `None` will NOT remove currently applied policy

 _____________________________________________________________________________________________
 ### **Get Inventory List from FMC**